kristtst01/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-Simple rock paper scissors game in JS.
+Simple rock paper scissors game in JS, not very well written code.
+Learning about DOM manipulation, cases , basic JS syntax etc.
-The code has a lot of redundancy and also handles cancellation of game badly.
-Focus was JS syntax, NOT clean code.
-Program works.
+Also, because of "alert" use the score updates after the alert..
+Not good practice

+Now with basic UI!